-The EU is in the process of moving from paper-based to smartcard-based systems, which makes the issue highly topical.
+The EU is in the process of moving from paper based to smartcard based systems, which makes the issue highly topical.
 As with any security engineering task, we first need to know what actually goes wrong.

-Most of what I have to say applies equally well to taximeters and other monitoring devices.
+Most of what we have to say applies just as well to taxi meters and other monitoring devices.
 While the truck driver wants his vehicle to appear to have gone less distance, the taxi driver wants the opposite.
 This has little effect on the actual tampering techniques.

-10.4.1 What Goes Wrong
+10.4.1 What goes wrong

-According to a 1998 survey of 1,060 convictions of drivers and operators [31], the offenses were distributed as follows.
+According to a 1998 survey of 1060 convictions of drivers and operators [30], the offences were distributed as follows.

-10.4.1.1 How Most Tachograh Manipulation Is Done
+10.4.1.1 How most tachograh manipulation is done

-About 70% of offenses that result in conviction do not involve tampering but exploit procedural weaknesses.
-For example, a company with premises in Dundee and South-ampton should have four drivers to operate one vehicle per day in each direction, as the distance is about 500 miles and the journey takes about 10 hours-which is illegal for a single driver to do every day.
+About 70% of offences that result in conviction do not involve tampering but exploit procedural weaknesses.
+For example, a company with premises in Dundee and Southampton should have four drivers in order to operate one vehicle per day in each direction, as the distance is about 500 miles and the journey takes about 10 hours which is illegal for a single driver to do every day.
 The standard fiddle is to have two drivers who meet at an intermediate point such as Penrith, change trucks, and insert new paper charts into the tachographs.
-The driver who had come from Southampton now returns home with the vehicle from Dundee.
-When stopped and asked for his charts, he shows the current chart from Penrith to Southampton, the previous day's for Southampton to Penrith, the day before's for Penrith to Southampton, and so on.
-In this way the driver can give the false impression that he spent every other night in Penrith, and was thus legal.
-This (widespread) practice, of swapping vehicles halfway through the working day, is called ghosting.
-It's even harder to detect in mainland Europe, where a driver might be operating out of a depot in France on Monday, in Belgium on Tuesday, and in Holland on Wednesday.
+So the driver who had come from Southampton now returns home with the vehicle from Dundee.
+When stopped and asked for his charts, he shows the current